Bi-National Academic Funding and Collaboration Dynamics: The Case of the German-Israeli Foundation: Appendix

+The following analysis is offered as supplementary descriptive context, peripheral to the central findings on co-authorship trajectories.
+Publicly funded research schemes such as GIF carry an implicit expectation that their outputs be openly accessible to the broadest possible audience.
+Yet as the analysis below shows, this expectation is far from uniformly met in practice.

-While out of the scope of the main claims in the manuscript, we included an examination of open access (OA) publishing patterns in the context of GIF grants.
-Research funding, especially when it originates from public sources, is rarely neutral in its aims.
-Beyond advancing disciplinary knowledge, it carries the expectation that funded results circulate as widely as possible, strengthening both the immediate scientific community and the societies that ultimately underwrite the research.
-To this end, OA has emerged as one of the key vehicles for realizing this ambition, offering a route through which the outputs of publicly supported research can transcend institutional paywalls and reach a global audience.
-In the case of the GIF, these questions take on a particular resonance.
-Bi-national programs are designed not only to sustain scientific excellence but also to forge and maintain connections across borders.
-The act of making results openly available thus parallels the broader political and social objectives of the funding scheme.
-At the same time, OA practices are shaped by disciplinary cultures, institutional mandates, and national policies, which do not always align.
+While out of the scope of the main claims in this manuscript, we include an examination of open access (OA) publishing patterns in the context of GIF grants.
+Research funding, especially when it originates from public sources, carries the expectation that funded results circulate as widely as possible.
+OA has emerged as one of the key vehicles for realising this ambition.
 Germany and Israel each bring distinct traditions and infrastructures into the shared GIF framework \cite{yair2023emotional,yair2020hierarchy,yair2019culture}.
-An analysis of OA outcomes therefore, provides an indirect lens on how researchers negotiate these differences, and whether bi-national collaboration harmonizes or accentuates them.

 By examining publication patterns, we can observe how collaborations under the GIF engage with wider debates about access and dissemination.
-Figure~\ref{BBB} illustrates these dynamics: the distribution of grant-specific OA ratios is sharply bimodalwith peaks at both extremes: 247 researchers have no open access publications (ratio = 0.0), while nearly 192 researchers publish exclusively in open access formats (ratio = 1.0).
-The mean (0.487) and median (0.500) indicate that researchers tend to adopt either traditional publishing strategies, mixed approaches, or fully open access models, with relatively few maintaining intermediate ratios.
-This pattern indicates that, within the bi-national framework, OA publishing is not a marginal consideration but a site where broader questions of scientific culture, funding expectations, and collaborative practice are negotiated.
+Figure~\ref{BBB} illustrates these dynamics: the distribution of grant-specific OA ratios is sharply bimodal, with peaks at both extremes: 247 researchers have no open access publications (ratio = 0.0), while nearly 192 researchers publish exclusively in open access formats (ratio = 1.0).
+The mean (0.487) and median (0.500) indicate that researchers tend to adopt either traditional publishing strategies, mixed approaches, or fully open access models.